deekshithareddygoli/Face-Recognition-Project/README.md

-# Face-Recognition-Project Using OpenCV, Arduino
+# Face Recognition Project Using OpenCV, Arduino

 This has three main features